William J. Holloway

 William Judson Holloway (December 15, 1888 – January 28, 1970) was an American principal, lawyer, and politician who served as the fourth lieutenant governor of Oklahoma from 1927 to 1929.
 Following Henry S. Johnston's impeachment and removal from office, Holloway became the eighth governor of Oklahoma.

 Prior to becoming governor, Holloway was a Hugo schoolteacher, a state senator and President pro tempore of the Oklahoma Senate.
 As governor he was responsible for reforming Oklahoma's election laws and addressing transportation problems.

 Holloway died in 1970 in Oklahoma City.
 His son, William Judson Holloway Jr., was a United States federal judge on the United States Court of Appeals for the Tenth Circuit.

 Early life and career

-William Judson Holloway was born on December 15, 1888, in Arkadelphia, Arkansas.
-Holloway's father, a Baptist pastor, sent him to Ouachita Baptist College (now Ouachita Baptist University).
-After receiving his degree in 1910, Holloway traveled to Illinois to study at the University of Chicago.
-After completing his education, Holloway moved his family to Hugo, Oklahoma where he became the principal of a local high school.
+William Judson Holloway was born on December 15, 1888, in Arkadelphia, Arkansas to Stephen Lee Holloway and Molly Horne.
+He was an only child and his mother died in 1892.
+His father, a Baptist pastor, attended Ouachita Baptist College (now Ouachita Baptist University) and sent Holloway there to be educated as well.
+During a summer term in 1911, Holloway traveled to Illinois to study at the University of Chicago.